Happyculture/combawa/README.md

 You are encouraged to use Combawa as a daily companion to reinstall/update your local installation.

 Because Combawa is very cool, you can also use it when you bootstrap your project.
-Combawa lands with 2 Drupal console commands to help you setup your environment variables and bootstrap your project.
+Combawa lands with 2 Drupal console commands to help you setup your environment variables and bootstrap your build files.
 See below for details.

 ## <a name="installation"></a>Installation